lobophf/template_tex_ciencia_e_natura/README.md

 ## For authors:

-For those who will submit a paper to our journal, please read the [guidelines](https://periodicos.ufsm.br/cienciaenatura/about/submissions) and download the essential files by clicking [here](www.pudim.com.br).
+If you are planning to submit a paper to our journal, please read the [guidelines](https://periodicos.ufsm.br/cienciaenatura/about/submissions) and download the essential files by clicking [here](www.pudim.com.br).

 ### Requirements:

 If you want to create your paper on your local machine, you must have `TeX Live 2022` or newer installed.
-However, this requirement does not apply if you want to use the [Overleaf](https://www.overleaf.com/) platform.
+However, this requirement does not apply if you are going to use the [Overleaf](https://www.overleaf.com/) platform.

 ### Compiling the PDF:

 To compile the PDF on local machines in any operating system, use the following command.
-This can be done directly in the terminal/command prompt, or by configuring your LaTeX editor for this.
+This can be done directly in the terminal/command prompt or by configuring your LaTeX editor accordingly.
 ```
 $ latexmk -pdf paper.tex
 ```
-If you prefer to use [Overleaf](https://www.overleaf.com), upload all [required files](www.pudim.com.br) and compile the PDF using their platform's cloud service.
+If you prefer to use [Overleaf](https://www.overleaf.com), upload all required files and compile the PDF using their cloud-based service.

-Whichever method you choose, if everything works well, the `paper.pdf` file will be available.
-From now on, all you have to do is edit the files to create your own version of the paper by compiling as many times you want.
+With either method, if everything works correctly, the `paper.pdf` file will be available.
+From this point, all you have to do is edit the files to create your paper version by compiling it as many times as needed.

 ### Submission:
 Before proceeding with submission, please review our [Submission Preparation Checklist](https://periodicos.ufsm.br/cienciaenatura/about/submissions) and provide all required files on our platform, including the generated PDF file.

-Also, consider running the following command to remove unnecessary files before uploading to our platform.
-Keep in mind many of these log or auxiliary files are only useful during the project editing phase.
+Consider running the following command to remove unnecessary files before uploading to our platform, as many of these log or auxiliary files are only useful during the editing phase:

 ```
 $ latexmk -c
 ```